What happens at a Congress Meeting?

 Why is it important to attend?

 Representatives should make every effort to attend monthly meetings so that they may keep their constituents informed regarding proposals that impact campus in general and University Staff in particular.
 Even if a particular agenda does not hold interest for yourself or your constituents, you should attend so that the Congress may achieve a quorum and be able to conduct business.
 A quorum consists of 50% of the members present plus one.
-For the 2017-2018 (4th) Congress, this means 36 persons must be present.
 Unlike other governance groups, the Congress has never failed to achieve a quorum.
 If you are unable to attend, please ask your Alternate (if you have one) to attend in your stead.

 What are 'Agendas' and 'Minutes'?